The AR forms are typically evident at birth and may be accompanied by early-onset emphysema:

 - AR form, type 1 (1A-fibulin 5, 1B-fibulin 4, 1C-latent transforming growth factor [TGF] beta binding protein-4 gene mutations) – Characteristic skin findings beginning at birth.
 Systemic involvement is more severe, resulting in high mortality in early childhood.

 - AR form, type 2 – Type 2A (wrinkled skin syndrome) is associated with defective N- and O-glycosylation.
 There is a strong female predominance.
-It is associated with severe neurological manifestations including pachygyria, microcephaly, seizures, and Dandy-Walker malformation.
-Type 2B presents with wrinkled inelastic skin, notably on the dorsal acral surfaces and abdomen, along with musculoskeletal and neurological abnormalities.
+It is associated with severe neurologic manifestations including pachygyria, microcephaly, seizures, and Dandy-Walker malformation.
+Type 2B presents with wrinkled, inelastic skin, notably on the dorsal acral surfaces and abdomen, along with musculoskeletal and neurologic abnormalities.
 Patients display facial dysmorphism, with triangular facies and progeroid appearance.

 - AR, type 3 (De Barsy syndrome / progeroid syndrome of De Barsy / cutis laxa-corneal clouding-intellectual disability syndrome) – Associated with bilateral corneal opacification, progeroid appearance, decreased subcutaneous fat, and athetoid movements beginning early in life.